Skip to content

 15. Know When to Get Professional Help

 Sooner or later, DIY reaches its ceiling.
-You have maximised what you can build on your own, and the next level requires expertise you do not currently have — in marketing, business strategy, platform optimisation, legal protection, or income diversification.
+You have maximized what you can build on your own, and the next level requires expertise you do not currently have — in marketing, business strategy, platform optimization, legal protection, or income diversification.

 The question at that point is not whether professional management or consulting can help you.
 It is whether you get there before you have spent years and significant revenue learning the same lessons through trial and error that an expert team has already documented.